Deloitte Global mining report explores key trends in 2020

 - Navigating this complex landscape will require strong leadership, with mining executives expected to have broader skill sets as well as be fluent in everything from technology to environmental impacts.

-NEW YORK, NY, USA, 3 February 2020—Released today, the 12th annual edition of Deloitte Global’s mining report, Tracking the Trends, explores key trends facing mining companies in their ongoing pursuit of productivity, financial discipline, operational excellence, and sustainable growth.
+The 12th annual edition of Deloitte Global’s mining report, Tracking the Trends, explores key trends facing mining companies in their ongoing pursuit of productivity, financial discipline, operational excellence, and sustainable growth.

 “Mining has made impressive progress in the past few years, with many firms streamlining their portfolios and establishing more robust balance sheets in order to put themselves in a position of strength regardless of what lies ahead,” says Andrew Swart, Deloitte Global Mining & Metals leader.
 “At the same time, they are addressing climate change, developing new opportunities, strengthening community relationships, and investigating new ways to create value.
 All of this is in the service of pursuing sustainable growth and is reflected in the key industry trends identified for the new edition of our report.”